-All of the following are welcome to apply: current public district and charter school students, private or parochial school students, students with disabilities, students with accessibility needs, students learning English, students in temporary housing, and LGBTQ and gender nonconforming students.
+All of the following students are welcome to apply to middle school: current public district and charter school students, private or parochial school students, students with disabilities, students with accessibility needs, students learning English, students in temporary housing, and LGBTQ and gender nonconforming students.

 Find Middle Schools

 Middle school offers students opportunities to explore their interests, discover new subjects, and learn more about themselves.
 Apply online to middle schools with your child’s personalized middle school application.

 In your child’s personalized online application, you’ll be able to see and explore every middle school program that they’re eligible to apply for and, if they get an offer, to attend.
 Middle schools have different eligibility criteria:

 - District schools offer a program or programs open only to students in the district where your family is zoned for middle school and, when different, in the district where your child goes to public elementary school.

 - Boroughwide schools offer a program or programs that are open to all students in your borough.